Vanessa Marcil: Early life

-Marcil, the youngest of four children, was born in Indio, California, to Patricia Marcil, an herbalist, and Pete Ortiz, a contractor and self-made millionaire.
+Marcil, the youngest of four children, was born in Indio, California, to Patricia Marcil, a herbalist, and Pete Ortiz, a contractor and self-made millionaire.
 Marcil's father is Mexican, and her mother is an American of French and Italian ancestry.
-Vanessa attended Indio High School, which is located in Indio, California.
-Shortly after high school, she attended College of the Desert, which is a junior college located in Palm Desert, California.

 Career

 Marcil acted in a number of theatre productions before landing the role of Brenda Barrett on the soap opera, General Hospital, in 1992.
 She garnered three Daytime Emmy Award nominations (in 1997, 1998, and 2003) for her portrayal, and she won in 2003 as Outstanding Supporting Actress.
 In February 1998, she was named Outstanding Lead Actress at the Soap Opera Digest Awards.

 On June 14, 1993, she appeared in the Prince music video "Poorgoo,” which was officially released in very limited numbers.
-In 1994, she was cast in the Prince music video, "The Most Beautiful Girl in the World,” and she also made Peoples 50 Most Beautiful list the next year.
+In 1994, she was cast in the Prince music video "The Most Beautiful Girl in the World", and she also made Peoples 50 Most Beautiful list the next year.
 She made her feature-film debut in the film, The Rock (1996), in which she appeared opposite Nicolas Cage, Sean Connery, and Ed Harris.

 In 1998, after six years on General Hospital, she left the show to star in the made-for-television movie, To Love, Honor and Deceive and had a recurring guest role on the police drama High Incident, which was produced by Steven Spielberg.
 In November 1998, Marcil joined the Beverly Hills, 90210 cast as Gina Kincaid and remained with the show for one-and-a-half seasons.
 In 1999, she starred in two independent films: Nice Guys Sleep Alone, with Sean O'Bryan, and This Space Between Us, with Jeremy Sisto.

 In 2001, she was initially cast to join NYPD Blue's ninth season as a new series regular, Detective Carmen Olivera.
 However, after her first appearance in "Johnny Got His Gold,” the show decided to redo the role and replaced Marcil with Jacqueline Obradors, as Detective Rita Ortiz.
 Marcil made one more cameo appearance, as Detective Olivera, in the 11th-season episode, "Shear Stupidity.”